I lost my job. What happens to my 401(k)?

 -- Tony Taxable

-I'm sorry to hear that you're having trouble landing a new job.
-Since you're no longer contributing to your former employer's 401(k) plan, it's no longer making matching contributions.
-It's possible, however, that your former employer will make its matching contributions at the end of the year.
+On your 401(k), since you're no longer contributing to your former employer's 401(k) plan, it's no longer matching.
+It's possible, however, that your former employer will make some matching contributions at the end of the year.
 If that's the case, they may still owe you a matching contribution depending on how the plan documents are written.
 But the plan may also be structured so that you don't receive the company match if you're not an employee at the end of the year.
 Check with the plan administrator if you're not sure.

-If you separated from service during or after the year you turned 55, then you can take money from the account without owing the 10 percent penalty tax for early withdrawals.
+If you separated from service during or after the year you turned 55, then you can take money from the account without owing the 10% penalty tax for early withdrawals.
 However, you'll still owe income taxes on the distribution of the tax-deferred income.

-You can also avoid the 10 percent penalty tax by receiving payouts structured as an annuity.
+You can also avoid the 10% penalty tax by receiving payouts structured as an annuity.
 They're called 72(t)/(q) distributions for the part of the Internal Revenue Code that covers these distributions.
 The payments must be made at least annually, though they can also be monthly.
 They are based on either the life expectancy of the plan participant or the joint life expectancy of the participant and the plan beneficiary.
-The payments under this exception, with certain exceptions such as death or disability, have to continue for either five years or until the former employee reaches age 59 ½, whichever period is longer.
+The payments under this exception, with certain exceptions such as death or disability, have to continue for either 5 years or until the former employee reaches age 59 1/2, whichever period is longer.

-You can also do a trustee-to-trustee (or direct) transfer from your former employer's 401(k) plan to a rollover individual retirement account.
-By doing the trustee-to-trustee transfer, you avoid mandatory withholding of 20 percent of the account balance.
+You can also do a trustee-to-trustee (or direct) transfer from your former employer's 401(k) plan to a rollover IRA.
+By doing the trustee-to-trustee transfer, you avoid mandatory withholding of 20% of the account balance.
 Once in the rollover IRA, you could take money from the account that's not subject to mandatory withholding and essentially have a 60-day loan before you would have to reinvest that money into another IRA investment to avoid any penalty or tax obligation.